markose/Protothreads/README.md

 To use it e.g. in the [Arduino Online Editor](https://create.arduino.cc/) you can download the Zip-File from the **dist** folder and reimport it in the IDE.

-Below is a C++-style protothread that implements a simple packet protocol.
+Below is a basic example arduino sketch that shows how to use the protothreads.
-Each packet has a sync byte, a length byte, *n* data bytes, and a checksum byte.
-Packets are only processed if they’re good and complete:

 ```C++
 // import library